RetroPie/RetroPie-Docs/docs/Playstation-1.md

 For a decent list of which games are Digital-Only, check the spreadsheet and website found in the "Game Specific Control Information" section below.

-The "analog" setting found between "standard" and "dualshock" in the Quick Menu's Options for lr-pcsx-rearmed is for the [NeGcon](https://en.wikipedia.org/wiki/NeGcon).
+The "analog" setting found between "standard" and "dualshock" in the Quick Menu's Options for lr-pcsx_rearmed is for the [NeGcon](https://en.wikipedia.org/wiki/NeGcon).

-While this section does focus on lr-pcsx-rearmed, what is done in this section could be done in PCSX-ReARMed's menu as well if not visually different.
+While this section does focus on lr-pcsx_rearmed, what is done in this section could be done in PCSX-ReARMed's menu as well if not visually different.

 ### Game Specific Control Information